nfrederick023/better-clipface/README.md

   **Environment variable**: `THUMBNAIL_SIZE`

 - `private_library` - Used to adjust whether or not your entire library of videos can be publicly accessible.
-If enabled, users not logged in can view all of your videos, but cannot adjust their favorite or privacy status.
+If set to false, users not logged in can view all of your videos, but cannot adjust their favorite or privacy status.

   **Default value**: `true`<br />